nomin709/analysis_for_recipes/README.md

   frameborder="0"
 ></iframe>

-After performing the permutation test with 1000 trails, we calculated a p-value of 0.379, which is greater than the significance level of 0.05.
-Therefore, we fail to reject the null hypothesis that our mode is fair, indicating that the RMSE for low rated recipes and high rated recipes are roughly the same, and any differences are due to random chance.
-This implies that our model predicts recipes from both groups with statistically similar errors which suggests our model is relatively fair and doesn't perform in favor of either low-rated recipes or high-rated recipes.
+After performing the permutation test, we got an observed test statistic of -0.41 and a p-value of 0.99, which is greater than the significance level of 0.05.
+Therefore, we fail reject the null hypothesis that our mode is fair, indicating that the model's RMSE for low-rated and high-rated recipes are roughly the same, with any differences being due to random chance.
+This finding suggests that our model is relatively fair and tends to perform similarly across the two groups.
+Hence, it doesn't show a significant bias in favor of either low-rated or high-rated recipes.
+We can consider the model's predictions to be equitable across these categories, based on the current analysis.